Lake Mungo (film): Production

 Joel Anderson wrote the bulk of the screenplay in 2005, at a time when he was finding it difficult to acquire funding for a different screenplay, which required a much larger budget.
 After discussions with people who would become collaborators on Lake Mungo, he decided to write a fictional documentary-style story that he could film on a low budget.
 When asked about his main inspiration for creating the script, he dismissed the idea of it being a supernatural film and expressed his opinion that it is "meant to be an exploration of grief".
 He also cited a curiosity as to how "technology is used to record people's lives and sort of tracks memories, and how technology mediates a lot of our experiences".
-Initial financing was attained through private investors, after which the production team approached the Australian government's film funding body Screen Australia for the rest of the budget.
+Initial financing was attained through private investors, after which Anderson and the production team approached the Australian government's film funding body Screen Australia for the rest of the budget.

 During casting, low-profile actors were sought in an effort to maintain an authentic documentary feel.
 The film was shot over a period of approximately five weeks using both film and video formats.
 The script featured only the outline of the story and no written dialogue, so the actors were tasked with improvising their scenes; Anderson also served as the offscreen interviewer in the film's interview scenes, though he chose to remain uncredited.